• Skip to primary navigation

 Most politicians go for Navy Blue because it is iconic, strong, and timeless.
 Going the other direction, Barack Obama and campaign designer Sol Sender took advantage of a happier, brighter blue.

 Let’s call it Tech Blue.
 It’s in the spectrum of blues that trendy tech startups adore because it looks LOVELY on a glowing screen.
-Especially when you overlay it with white letter.
+Especially when you overlay it with white letters.

 Barack Obama had the overwhelming vote of young people who spread his message over Facebook and Twitter.
 He also set new records for online fundraising.
 Look at the colors below.